vivekghanchi/Night-at-a-Museum/README.md

 The user was able to navigate the experience easily and smoothly.
 They were also able to efficiently learn about foveated rendering and had a positive experience in the process.

 ## Interation

+As per user feedback, added stop button to videos so will be easily to stop and play the next video.
+Rest all seems good to user.